npm

 For accurate benchmark results:

-“Cannot find module” errors: Ensure you’ve built the project first with npm run build
+npm run build“Cannot find module” errors: Ensure you’ve built the project first with npm run build in the root directory.

 High memory usage: Some benchmarks intentionally stress memory - monitor system resources.